jacksonllee/pycantonese/readme.md

 ## Installation

-For Mac/Unix users: (steps modeled on the [installation guidelines from NLTK](http://www.nltk.org/install.html))
+The stable version is released on the [Python Package Index](https://pypi.python.org/pypi): (steps modeled on the [installation guidelines for NLTK](http://www.nltk.org/install.html))

 1. If you have not installed Setuptools, you need it: [http://pypi.python.org/pypi/setuptools](http://pypi.python.org/pypi/setuptools)